xiaofang82/Html-CSS/README.md

 ### This project is a travel company website that built using HTML and CSS language.
 The team member is Zhixin, Xiaofang(me) and Tieyao.

 #### We researched a lot of websites which are modern and fashionable.
+My instructor Andre has certain requirements for the overall layout and color scheme of the website.